Constance Demby: Career

-1978–2017: Studio albums

 By the late 1970s, Demby had become a multi-instrumentalist who was proficient in musical improvisation, vocals, hammered dulcimer, koto, tamboura, and various keyboards and synthesizers.
 She made her studio recording debut on Dorothy Carter's debut album, Troubadour (1976).
 Demby's first solo album, Skies Above Skies (1978), comprised devotional prayers set to music featuring hammer dulcimer, ch'eng, tambura, synthesizer, cello, piano, organ, and voice reciting lines from the Bible, Hindi scripture, and the Popol Vuh.

-After a pilgrimage to India in 1979, Demby settled in Marin County, California, just north of San Francisco.
-She founded the record label Sound Currents to release her second album, Sunborne (1980), inspired by The Emerald Tablets, an ancient script by Hermes Trismegistus.
+In 1979, following a pilgrimage to India, Demby settled in Marin County, California, just north of San Francisco.
+She founded the record label Sound Currents to release her second album, Sunborne (1980), inspired by the Emerald Tablets of Thoth the Atlantean, a 20th century work by occultist Maurice Doreal.
 Her hammer dulcimer-oriented album Sacred Space Music (1982) followed on the Hearts of Space Records label.
 Demby performed at the Alaron Center in Sausalito, spawning her Live at Alaron (1984) album which displays themes the in her definitive studio album, Novus Magnificat (1986).

-In 2000, Demby left California for Spain, eventually settling in Sitges near Barcelona.
-It was here where she recorded Sanctum Sanctuorum (2001), a reworked version of Faces of the Christ (2000) with added keyboard parts and choral and Gregorian chant.
+In 2000, Demby left California for Spain, eventually settling in Sitges near Barcelona, where she recorded Sanctum Sanctuorum (2001), a reworked version of Faces of the Christ (2000) with added keyboard parts and choral and Gregorian chant.

 Demby returned to the US in 2004, touring the West Coast presenting concerts and healing workshops.
 Her Sound Currents label subsequently released Sonic Immersion (2004), a vibrational sound healing attunement through use of the Space Bass.

-Instrument design

 In addition to her studio albums, Demby is best known for creating two experimental musical instruments: the Whale Sail and the Sonic Steel Space Bass.
 These 10-foot-long sheet metal idiophones are played with a bass bow to create low resonating tones.
 George Lucas' Skywalker Ranch licensed the sounds of the Space Bass for use in their film scores, and The Discovery Channel filmed the Space Bass in Gaudi's Park Güell in Barcelona for one of their specials.
 The Space Bass is also featured on the soundtrack for the IMAX film Chronos (1985), directed by Ron Fricke and featuring music by Michael Stearns.

 The International Space Science Institute commissioned Demby to create a score for the film I AM, and Demby's album Spirit Trance (2004) features four selections from the film.
-The track "Legend" on the same album was composed for Alan Hauge's film James Dean – An American Legend, but due to complications with the James Dean Foundation the project was shelved.
+The track "Legend" on the same album was composed for Alan Hauge's film James Dean – An American Legend.
+Due to complications with the James Dean Foundation, however, the project was shelved.

+Samples from Sonic Immersion, primarily from tracks titled "Chakra", were used in the soundtrack to the 2025 film Mission: Impossible – The Final Reckoning.

 Personal life and death

 In 1961, Eggers married David Demby and they had one son, Joshua.
 The marriage ended in divorce in 1974.
-Demby died from complications of a heart attack in Pasadena, California, on March 20, 2021, at age 81.

 Demby's nephew is writer, editor, and publisher Dave Eggers.

+Demby died in Pasadena, California, on March 20, 2021, at age 81, three days after being hospitalized with a heart attack.